Average Real Estate Agent Commission Rates (2024 Update)

 The ease or difficulty of selling a property is a crucial factor.
 Susan Aviles, a realtor based in Mt.
 Pleasant, S.C., considers the home's condition and the local buyer demand.

 "I try to find out when I first talk to my client what the overall condition of the home is," she says.
-Aviles also looks at the level of demand from prospective buyers in the area and what other agents are offering.
+Aviles also looks at the level of demand from prospective buyers in the area and what other agents offer.

 Services provided